-The science behind the safe sleep recommendation to sleep babies on their back
+The science on why to sleep babies on their backs

 Early childhood education and care (ECEC) services all know to sleep babies on their backs from birth, a recommendation that has largely contributed to an 85 per cent reduction in sudden infant death syndrome (SIDS) deaths since the 1990s.
 But what is the actual science behind it?
 Red Nose explains as part of Safe Sleep Week.